 Admission to the Pope’s Mass and Pope’s audiences is also free.
 The free tickets to the Pope’s Masses and the Pope’s audiences must be ordered in advance in good time.

-If you choose the Vatican Pass or the Rome Tourist Pass, a guided tour of St. Peter’s Basilica is included.
+If you choose the Rome Tourist Pass, a guided tour of St. Peter’s Basilica with dome climb is included.

 As in all sacral sites, you must follow the dress code in St. Peter’s Basilica.
 Shoulders and knees must be covered and you need sturdy shoes.
 This also applies to children.
 It is at the discretion of the volunteers of St. Peter’s whether they consider your clothes appropriate.